gkalo/MyMailMergeV5/README.md

 http://code.activestate.com/recipes/578150-sending-non-ascii-emails-from-python-3/

 License:
 MIT License, as described in "LICENSE.txt".
-You can do just about anything with the sources, just drop me an email if you fill like it.
+You can do just about anything with the sources, just drop me an email if you feel like it.